greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Bug #3582282: Exporting captures to Microsoft Office applications give problems when the Office application shows a dialog, this is fixed by displaying a retry dialog with info.
 * Bug #3582282: Exported captures to Powerpoint were displayed cropped, which needed extra actions to correct.
 * Bug #3572995: On Windows XP Firefox captures are mainly black, this fix does not only work for Firefox.
+* Bug #3585393: resize issues with some the plugin configuration dialogs.
+* Not reported: Flickr configuration for the Family, Friend & Public wasn't stored.
 * Removed unneeded code from the Confluence Plug-in, this makes the Greenshot installer / .zip a bit smaller.

 Features: